 Mental Health affects all aspects of a child's development including their cognitive abilities and their emotional wellbeing.
-Childhood and teenage years are when mental health is developed and patterns are set for the future.
-For most children the opportunities for learning and personal development during adolescence are exciting and challenging and an intrinsic part of their school experience.
+Childhood and adolescence are when mental health is developed and patterns are set for the future.
+For most children, the opportunities for learning and personal development during adolescence are exciting and challenging and an intrinsic part of their school experience.
 However, they can also give rise to anxiety and stress.
-Children may also suffer anxiety or stress owing to circumstances outside school.
+Children may also suffer mental health issues owing to circumstances outside school.

-As stated in the Safeguarding and Child Protection Policy, Stowe School is committed to providing a safe and secure environment for pupils and promoting a climate where pupils will feel confident about sharing any concerns they may have.
+As stated in the Safeguarding and Child Protection Policy, Stowe School is committed to providing a safe and secure environment for pupils and promoting a climate where pupils feel confident about sharing any concerns they may have.